swagath-s/ANT-models/README.md

 # ANT-models
 PRIMs models of the conflict monitoring component of the Attention Network Test.
-There are two models-- Pre and Post.
-They simulate performance on the test prior to and after a period of meditation intervention.
+The ant-pre and ant-post models simulate performance on the test prior to and after a period of meditation intervention.

+prePost.bprims is a batch file that generates data for 30 participants.